Utah-CS3550-Fall-2023/assignments/study-guide.md

 You should be able to look at a screenshot of a website or application and write valid, semantically-meaningful HTML for it using standard tags.
-You should also be able to look at some HTML and suggest better or more semantically meaningful structure.
+You should also be able to look at some HTML and suggest more semantically meaningful elements.

+You should be able to define the idea of universal accessibility and name 3-5 common disabilities that can affect someone's use of the internet, including both permanent and temporary disabilities.
+You should know how to use the `autofocus` and `tabindex` properties.
+You should be able to write textual alternatives for images.
+You should be able identify common accessibility problems in HTML source code.